cp3a/cp3a.github.io/index.md

 ## Teledia News

-- Carolyn Rosé was selected for the Kavcic-Moura Endowed Professorship of Language Technologies and Human-Computer Interaction
-- [Atharva Naik](https://atharva-naik.github.io/) is student lead for the CMU team of [the Amazon Trusted AI Challenge](https://www.amazon.science/amazon-nova-ai-challenge-accelerating-the-field-of-generative-ai) We are looking forward to the [upcoming final tournament](https://www.amazon.science/nova-ai-challenge/finalist-teams-advance-in-the-amazon-nova-ai-challenge-trusted-ai-track)
+- Zhen Wu et al. were awarded an Outstanding Paper Award at AACL-IJCNLP
+- Luke Breitfeller will defend his dissertation on January 15
+- Ritam Dutt will defend his dissertation on February 9
-- Carolyn Rosé is Program Co-chair for EMNLP 2025
+- Carolyn Rosé served as Program Co-Chair for EMNLP 2025
 - Carolyn Rosé is guest co-Editor for a special issue of the International Journal of Computer-Supported Collaborative Learing on Artificial Intelligence in Collaborative Learning
 - [Armineh Nourbakhsh](https://scholar.google.com/citations?user=Itf3MeIAAAAJ&hl=en) successfully defended her dissertation on March 18, 2025
 - [Sreecharan Sankaranarayanan](https://www.linkedin.com/in/sreecharansankaranarayanan/) successfully defended his dissertation on March 7, 2025